 Learn more about choosing and evaluating nursing homes.

 Assistance With Daily Living

-Both skilled nursing facilities and nursing homes provide round-the-clock assistance with daily living, including:
+Both skilled nursing facilities and nursing homes provide round-the-clock activities of daily living (ADLs), including:

 - Showering and bathing

 - Getting dressed